Description and Biology

 Boxwood psyllids seem to occur wherever boxwoods are grown.
 In the United States, however, they are most common in temperate areas.
 Boxwood is the only known host of this pest.
 Although both American and English varieties are attacked, American boxwoods are more likely to be severely infested.
 Psyllid nymphs extract sap from buds and young foliage.
 As a result, terminal leaves of infested plants become cupped and twig growth may be stunted.
 Since the boxwood psyllid completes its single annual generation early in the growing season, plants sometimes outgrow their injury by midsummer.

 For control, early detection is essential to avoid leaf damage.
 Insecticides, including Orthene, imidacloprid, pyrethroids, Sevin, and insecticidal soaps are effective and should be applied as the leaves are expanding.
 Insecticide treatments applied after leaves have fully expanded (mid to late May) will not alleviate this year's damage, but may help to reduce psyllid numbers next year.
-Once the eggs are inserted into the buds, they are difficult to kill.
+Once inserted into the buds, the eggs are difficult to kill.
+In case of dry weather, irrigate the boxwoods well before treating to prevent damage caused by insecticides.

 - Boxwood Psyllid.
 Childs, R. 2011 (revised).
 Univ.
 Mass.
 College of Nat.
 Sci.
 Landscape, Nursery & Urban Forestry Prog.

-- Boxwood Psyllid.
-Townsend, L. No date.
+- Identifying Boxwood Psyllid.
+Larson, J. 2022 (revised).
 Univ.
 Kentucky College of Agr.
 Food and Environment Entomology fact sheet ENTFACT-454.

 - Insect and Related Pests of Shrubs.
 Baker, J. R. ed.
 1980.
 NC Agr.
 Extension Service pub.
 AG-189.
 199 pp.